dgeb/json-api/format/index.md

 Accept: application/vnd.api+json

 {
+  "articles": {
+    "id": "1",
     "title": "To TDD or Not",
     "text": "TLDR; It's complicated... but check your test coverage regardless."
+  }
 }
 ```